Texas court orders that illegal voting conviction against Crystal Mason be reviewed

 Alison Grinter Allen, Mason's attorney, has said Mason had no idea she couldn't vote because she technically hadn't finished her sentence.
 Mason wasn't on the voter rolls at the time, so she voted using a provisional ballot — which eventually wasn't counted.

-But in 2018, Mason was convicted of illegal voting, which was a second-degree felony at the time, and was sentenced to five years of confinement.
+But in 2018, Mason was convicted of illegal voting, which was a second-degree felony, and was sentenced to five years of confinement.
 She's currently out on bond.

 Tommy Buser-Clancy, a senior staff attorney at the ACLU of Texas, said in an interview that the court clarified that Texas law says the state "has to show that the person knew that they were ineligible to vote" when they cast a ballot.

-"What this decision says is that innocent mistakes can't be prosecuted," Buser-Clancy said.
+"What this decision says is that innocent mistakes can't be prosecuted," he said.

-The case now returns to the court of appeals, where it is directed to take up this case with this new guidance from the higher court.
+The case now returns to a court of appeals, where it is directed to take up this case with this new guidance from the higher court.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.